ayumi-cloud/sc-main/README.md

 #### Limits

-> We have placed a `soft` **limit of 50Mb uncompressed or less** for the creation of the `.htaccess` file by this module.
+> We have placed a `soft` **limit of 50Kb uncompressed or less** for the automatic creation of the `.htaccess` file by the cms installer.
 Developers and webmasters are allowed to go over the limit.
 This limit is set by the security module when generating the `.htaccess` file under its performance specs.

 #### Default File Creation